MarcYin/Two_NN/README.md

 ### ucfafyi@ucl.ac.uk

-This is a tow hidden layers neural net for preditions with jacobians.
+This is a two hidden layers neural net for preditions with jacobians.

 ## Installation: